 THAT WAS AN OC REFERENCE, TOO.
 I TOLD YOU TO EXPECT A LOT OF THEM.

 It’s obvious from the outset that her relationship with her mother, Julie, is strained – in season 1 she tells Ryan she’s “scared” of her – but it’s also clear that Marissa cares about the Coopers.
-She describes her dad, Jimmy, as the “one thing” keeping her sane (no pressure, Jimmy) and in season 3 she’s totally willing to leave her boyfriend Ryan and everything else in Newport Beach behind if it means her family can regroup in Hawaii.
+She describes her dad, Jimmy, as the “one thing” keeping her sane (no pressure, Jimmy!!) and in season 3 she’s totally willing to leave her boyfriend Ryan and everything else in Newport Beach behind if it means her family can regroup in Hawaii.
 Like, I wouldn’t put it past Marissa to pull some Parent Trap stunt with Summer in tow, because that girl seems to yearn for a nuclear family – even one as dysfunctional as hers.
 She looks to the Cohens as a source of normality, stability and bagels during Cooper family disputes, and compares her own parents to Sandy and Kirsten.
 During one argument with Jimmy, she says “For once, I wish you would just grow up and be like a real dad.”

 Season 1 Julie, however, is a different story.
-Season 1 Julie attempts to have Marissa sent away to a psychiatric hospital, embarks on a weird, motel-based relationship with Marissa’s ex, Luke, and marries Caleb Nichol just months after divorcing Jimmy.
-Season 2 Julie isn’t much better: remember when she tried to bribe hot-yard-guy-DJ to stay away from Coop?
+Season 1 Julie attempts to have Marissa sent away to a psychiatric hospital, embarks on a weird, motel-based relationship with Marissa’s 16-year-old ex, Luke, and marries Caleb Nichol just months after divorcing Jimmy.
+Season 2 Julie isn’t much better: remember when she tried to bribe hot-yard-guy-DJ to stay away from Coop??
 The less said about that, the better.

 Marissa’s dad is kind and well-meaning but that doesn’t get rid of the fact that if you looked for the word ‘flake’ in the dictionary, the definition would be: ‘JIMMY COOPER’.
 Jimmy lives in a dream world where stealing millions of dollars is totally okay as long as you say sorry – even almost-angel Sandy becomes frustrated with his sheer lack of interest in taking any responsibility for the things he messes up.
 If there’s one thing Jimmy’s good at, it’s burying his head in the sand.
 He also seems to hold the belief that IF ONLY HE’D MARRIED KIRSTEN things would be perfect and amazing and never ever sad.
 Ignoring the fact that if he’d married Kirsten his own children would not exist, I think this mindset kinda blows.
-Marissa and Kaitlin are young and impressionable, and to see a strong-willed, family-focused father who says things like “YES!
+Marissa and Kaitlin are young and impressionable, and to see a strong-willed, determined father who says things like “YES!
 YOU CAN DO THAT!
 LET’S ACKNOWLEDGE OUR MISTAKES AND MOVE ON!
 POSITIVITY IS KEY!” would be great for them.
 But instead they get Jimmy, whose self-defeating, woe-is-me outlook is enough to make anyone have a tantrum with the pool furniture.

 Julie and Jimmy, although unintentionally, make everything worse for poor Marissa.
 After dealing with their divorce, she later has to put up with: